 - Social

-Keep it simple and sustainable
+Keep it Simple

 Just as it’s easy to neglect self-care, it’s easy to overcomplicate it.
 By obligating yourself to too many wellness practices, self-care can become an overwhelming and exhausting task.
 In turn, an overly complex and unsustainable approach can lead to anxiety and negative feelings about tasks that are supposed to be good for you.

 Instead, keep your self-care practices simple to find what works for you.
-Start by addressing basic needs such as sleep, nutrition, and other vital aspects of your health.
+Start by addressing basic needs such as sleep, nutrition and other vital aspects of your health.
 Once you’ve established a healthy baseline of self-care, you can work toward adding other beneficial and sustainable self-care practices.

-Set goals
+Set Goals

 Goal-setting is an important part of sustainable and effective self-care.
 By identifying tangible goals you can work toward, you can create intentions and mindfulness around your self-care practices that help you stay focused.
 For example, although 10 minutes of meditation can be challenging at first, setting an intentional goal can remind you why it’s important to stick with it.
 Make sure to start with small goals to manage your expectations and priorities.